bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 ## The Good Stuff

 Not much to report here - again things have changed much since last year.
 Same old on the OSS front, less wine (but still plenty) and more travel.
+And a bit of fun with old-school digital (think Casio) and mechanical watches.

 The highlight of the year for me were a couple of vacation trips to Spain and France and a couple of team trips.
 I finally made it to Burgundy, which is quite the achievement for any wine lover!

-The political situation in Bulgaria remains very unstable after the invasion of Ukraine, but it was a bit better in the second part of the year.
-Our new government re-affirmed the pro-EU orientation of the country, passed some long overdue reforms and provided a bit of military aid to Ukraine.
-And in December we demolished the monument of Soviet Occupational Army in downtown Sofia, after debating what to do with it for over 30 years.
-In the final days of 2023 Bulgaria was finally admitted in the Schengen space (albeit partially), effective 31st of March, 2024.
+The political situation in Bulgaria remains very unstable after the invasion of Ukraine by ruzzia, but it was a bit better in the second part of the year.
+Our new government is flawed in numerous ways, but it re-affirmed the pro-EU orientation of the country, passed some long overdue reforms and provided a bit of military aid to Ukraine.
+This certainly provided a bit of respite after what happened here in the second half of 2022 and early 2023.

+In December we demolished the infamous monument of soviet occupational army in downtown Sofia, after debating what to do with it for over 30 years.
+I hated this monument and what it stood for, so seeing it torn down felt pretty good.
+In the final days of 2023 Bulgaria was admitted in the Schengen space (albeit partially), effective 31st of March, 2024.
+That was another long-awaited event that I was quite happy about.
 There are still a lot of problems, but there's always some hope for the future.

 ## Everything Else